phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This module utilizes the following environmental variables: SUPPRESS_PERF_TIPS.

+This module alerts the user if the system configuration may not be the right one for achieving the best performance with the target benchmark(s).
+This initial version of the module actually cares only about the BFQ I/O scheduler: it gives a warning if BFQ is being used with an incorrect configuration in a disk benchmark, and suggests the right configuration to use.
+For the moment it only works for existing, throughput-based tests.
+It will need to be extended for responsiveness and soft real-time-latency tests.

 ### Benchmarking Compiler PGO Impact
 This module makes it easy to test a compiler PGO (Profile Guided Optimization) performance impact by running a test without PGO optimizations, capturing the PGO profile, rebuilding the tests with the PGO profile generated, and then repeat the benchmarks.